deevdz/final-project/README.md

 #### Future Features
-* Filtering the workshops by location or month.
+* Filtering the workshops by location or month when the workshop is occuring.
-* Adding a shop that also sells physical products
+* Adding a shop that also sells physical products hence adding an option for shipping cost and shipping address

 ## Technologies Used